Brain Injuries in Charlotte

 Every year, thousands of individuals in the U.S. suffer a traumatic brain injury (TBI).
 More than 150 of these individuals pass away each day, according to the U.S. Centers for Disease Control and Prevention (CDC).
 While TBIs can occur in faultless accidents, such as slipping at home or becoming over-zealous during football practice, they are often the result of negligence.
 One person’s careless or reckless behavior can cause an accident that changes your life forever.

 Following an accident that causes you or a loved one to suffer a TBI, your focus should be on recovery.
 To ensure you can continue to focus on your or your relative’s health and well-being, you should contact a brain injury lawyer to handle the legal and administrative aspects of your case.
-Let a catastrophic injury lawyer at Randall & Stump, PLLC fight with insurance companies or in court for you to receive compensation.
+Let a catastrophic injury lawyer at Randall & Stump, Criminal Defense Attorneys fight with insurance companies or in court for you to receive compensation.

 Understanding Traumatic Brain Injuries